DVAI Bridge Licensing

 The licence in one paragraph

-What you can do without a commercial licence
+What you can do for free

 When you need a commercial licence